-We account for the Second Street Warrants issued based on their respective grant dates fair values.
-Prior to September 2022, the value of the Second Street Warrants was estimated considering, among other things, contemporaneous valuations for our common stock prepared by unrelated third party valuation firms and prices set forth in our previous filings with the SEC for a proposed IPO of our common stock that was not pursued by us ("Legacy Ocean IPO filings").
+We account for warrants issued based on their respective grant dates fair values.
+Prior to September 2022, the value of the warrants issued to Second Street (together, with warrants subsequently issued to Second Street Capital, the "Second Street Warrants") was estimated considering, among other things, contemporaneous valuations for our common stock prepared by unrelated third-party valuation firms and prices set forth in our previous filings with the SEC for a proposed IPO of our common stock that was not pursued by us ("Legacy Ocean IPO filings").
 We used the mid-range price per share based upon our Legacy Ocean IPO filings.
-Starting in September 2022, following the execution of the Business Combination Agreement with Aesther, the value of the Second Street Warrants was based on the closing price of Aesther's Class A common stock as reported on the Nasdaq Global Select Market on the grant date.
+Starting in September 2022, following the execution of the Business Combination Agreement with AHAC, the value of the Second Street Warrants was based on the closing price of AHAC's Class A common stock as reported on the Nasdaq Global Select Market on the grant date.
+Following the Closing of the Business Combination, the value of warrants issued by us was based on the closing price of our common stock as reported on the Nasdaq Capital Market on the Grant date.
 We estimate the fair value, based upon these values, using the Black-Scholes option pricing model, which is affected principally by the life of the warrant, the volatility of the underlying shares, the risk-free interest rate, and expected dividends.
 Expected volatility is based on the historical share volatility of a set of comparable publicly traded companies over a period of time equal to the expected term of the warrants.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the warrant for time periods approximately equal to the expected term of the warrant.
 Expected dividend yield is zero based on the fact that we have never paid cash dividends and do not expect to pay any case dividends in the foreseeable future.
-We expense the amount in Other expenses.
+We expense the amount as interest in Other expenses.